Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: SOCC approach

-Any metric in a square function of $r$ can satisfy Eq.~(\ref{F(r)}).
+Any metric function quadratic in $r$ can satisfy Eq.~(\ref{F(r)}), after the origin of $r$ is appropriately shifted.
 One example is de Sitter (or AdS) metric.
 This has been recently investigated \cite{Takizawa2022}.
 Another interesting example is the massless case of the Mannheim-Kazanas (MK) metric in conformal Weyl gravity \cite{MK}.
 This case is discussed in Section $\mathrm{IV}$.